DanGravel/Machine-Learning/CheckValidation/README.md

-#Check validation using neural networks
+#Check validation using machine learning

 The purpose of this project is to validate the cash amount written on a check and compare it to the user imputed amount.